gordo1/MD_workflow/README.md

   to run for 2 nanoseconds, and we set our runs to be 20, then the production script will be run 20 times, producing:

-  $$
+  20 x 2 ns = 40 ns

-  2 x 20 ns = 40 ns
+  ...worth of simulation.

-  $$
+  If we had set up say 40 simulation directories we would expect to generate 4 times this of data:

-  ...worth of simulation
+  40 x 2 ns = 160 ns

-  If we had set up say 4 simulation directories we would expect to generate 4 times this of data, ie) 4x 2x 20 = 160ns.
   As the production simulations run, a hidden counter in the simulation directory `.countdown.txt` keeps track of the progress.
 The simulation stops once this counter reaches 0.

   If we like how our simulations ran and want to extend the simulation,